-Aspen (Populus tremula) is a pioneer tree, distributed throughout much of Eurasia and commonly found in Sweden.
-The species exhibits vast natural genetic variation in growth, morphology, phenology and biotic stresses, and is an ideal tool for the study of phenotypic and genetic analyses and genotype x environment interactions.
+Aspen (Populus tremula) is a pioneer tree, distributed in cool climatic zones throughout northern Eurasia.
+The species exhibits vast natural genetic variation in growth, morphology, phenology, phytochemistry and biotic interactions, and is an ideal tool to examine the basis of complex traits and their genotype x environment interactions.

-Aspen belongs to the genus Populus, a model in forest tree research with a mature genome sequence and rich genetic resources.
-I am researching the genetic basis of variation in a wide range of phenotypic traits.
-Aspen leaves have a characteristic tremble owing to biomechanical traits including flattened petioles that enable them to flutter in the slightest breeze.
+Aspen is a common tree on the Swedish landsape.
+Its leaves have a characteristic tremble owing to biomechanical traits including flattened petioles that enable them to flutter in the slightest breeze.
 In terms of reproductive mechanisms, aspen is able to self-propagate vegetatively by means of root suckers, enabling the formation of genetically identical clonal stands.
 Aspen also reproduces sexually; pollen can travel hundreds of kilometers and gives rise to high genetic diversity within the species.
 The seeds have a cotton-like appearance and are transported by wind and have a short viability.
 Aspen has desirable properties for wood products, including potential as a bioenergy crop.
 Aspen has further potential in phytoremediation and landscape restoration projects.

-Aspen is a keystone species and forms part of the diet of large and small herbivores alike, from moose to mites.
+As a keystone species, aspen forms part of the diet of large and small herbivores alike, from moose to mites.
 Its decaying wood is host to a diverse fauna and fungi/epiflora, and its living canopy sustains many morphs of herbivorous arthropods.
-The leaves contain high concentrations of secondary metabolites including phenolic glycosides/salicinoids and condensed tannins.
-Although these chemicals deter many generalist herbivores from ovipositing on and consuming the foliage, some specialist herbivores have evolved tolerance of these chemicals and are able, instead of finding the chemicals toxic, to use them in defence against predators.
-Other aspen defences against herbivores include leaf trichomes and toughened leaves.
-Extra-floral nectaries at the leaf-petiole junction exude nectar to encourage ants to guard the tree against herbivores such as aphids.
+The leaves and bark contain high concentrations of specialised metabolites including salicinoid phenolic glycosides (SPGs) and condensed tannins.
+Although these chemicals deter many generalist herbivores from ovipositing on and consuming the foliage, some specialist herbivores have evolved tolerance of these compounds and are able, instead of finding the SPGs toxic, to use them in their own defence against predators.
+Other aspen defences against herbivores include leaf trichomes and extra-floral nectaries at the leaf-petiole junction that exude nectar to encourage ants to guard the tree against herbivores such as aphids.
 Arthropods feeding on aspen have devised different uses of the leaf tissue as camouflage, shelters for larvae and safe homes for eggs; thus it is common to see single or multiple leaves rolled into cigar-shapes or cone-shapes, toughened gall structures on the leaf or petiole, or serpentine mines formed under the epidermis by insect larvae.
 Larger herbivores include voles, hares, and numerous cervids.

-My primary study tool is the Swedish Aspen (SwAsp) Collection , a collection of 116 aspen genotypes collected from 12 populations across Sweden from latitudes between approximately 56°N and 66°N. I collect data from the original wild trees comprising this collection but my main focus is to study these genotypes two common gardens, where each genotype has been clonally replicated.
-I am interested in the variation attributable to genotype and the environment of phenotypic traits ranging from spring phenology to leaf anatomy, and from stem growth to secondary metabolism, individual arthropod herbivores and the herbivore community, and fungal diseases such as leaf rust and stem blight.
+My primary study tool is the Swedish Aspen (SwAsp) Collection, a collection of 116 aspen genotypes collected from 12 populations across Sweden from latitudes between approximately 56°N and 66°N. I collect data from the original wild trees comprising this collection but my main focus is to study these genotypes two common gardens, where each genotype has been clonally replicated.
+Using genome-wide association mapping, metabolomics and detailed greenhouse experiments, I seek to examine genetic loci underlying complex phenotypic traits ranging from spring phenology to leaf anatomy, from stem growth to secondary metabolism, from individual arthropod herbivores to the herbivore community, and fungal diseases such as leaf rust and stem blight.

-I also study the Umeå Aspen collection (UmAsp), a collection of wild aspens growing within an hour's drive of Umeå, now cloned and growing in two replicated field trials, one near the coast and one inland.
-Through the study of UmAsp I hope to discover the genetic variation for many phenotypes occurring in wild trees without the constraints of geographic influences, particularly the latitudinal gradients driving important traits such as growth rates and seasonal canopy duration.
+A further tool is the Umeå Aspen collection (UmAsp), a collection of wild aspens growing within an hour's drive of Umeå, now cloned and growing in two replicated field trials, one near the coast and one inland.
+Through the study of UmAsp I aim to identify causal variants for many phenotypes occurring in wild trees without the constraints of geographic influences, particularly the latitudinal gradients driving important traits such as growth rates, seasonal canopy duration and autumn senescence.